-- you should consult your tutor for preparation of your topic.
-This is not a must, but a very recommended offer from our side.
-Please note that the tutor can also be sick or on vacations or at conferences.
-Therefore, you should contact your tutor early in advance e.g. by e-mail to make an appointment.
-You may visit your tutor several times.
-Try to be always well prepared.
-Your tutor will not prepare your talk for you. - if you start your presentation with an outline of the talk, this slide should not simply include "introduction methods results discussion summary" but be filled with some content. - Then your talk should continue with an introduction into the topic and the scientific question.
-At the end of this introduction it should be clear to everybody in the audience what the subject of your talk is. - In the methods section, you should always describe the main strategy how you (or the authors) arrived at the results that you will present.
-You should select certain aspects of the methods to be presented in more detail and collect additional information (e.g. about phylogenetic methods or about docking methods) from scientific papers or from the internet.
-You can also consult textbooks for background about the research field and about the methodology. - You should check the publisher's website if it provides "supplementary material" for the research paper that you selected.
-Often, this supplementary material describes more details of the methodology and additional plots with results. - in the results part, don't try to be comprehensive.
+- you should have consulted your tutor for preparation of your topic (this is not a must, only an offer from our side) - if you start your presentation with an outline of the talk, it should not simply include "introduction - methods - results - discussion - summary" but be filled with some content. - Then your talk should continue with an introduction into the topic and the scientific question.
+At the end of this introduction it should be clear to everybody in the audience what the subject of your talk is.

+- In the methods section, you should always describe the main strategy how you (or the authors) arrived at the results that you will present.
+You may select certain aspects of the methods to present in more detail. - in the results part, don't try to be comprehensive.
 Don't show all results that the authors (or you) obtained.
 Focus on the most important and interesting ones and explain why they are interesting. - in the discussion section, discuss possible limitations of this work, its relevance for the scientific question, and provide an outlook and a very short summary (take-home message) - once finished, you should give the talk a few times to yourself (speak loud) and, if possible, to your friends.
 Measure the time required for these exercise talks.

-Criteria for a good presentation:
+Criteria for a good talk:

-- In every presentation you need to consider who is your audience.
-Here, you will be talking to bioinformatics students from our Bachelor and Master programs (not to the professor alone!).
-The most important point of your presentation should be to clearly present the main research question addressed and the computational methodology used in the paper you are presenting.
-One cannot expect that all listeners understand everything from your talk.
-But if nobody understood the methodology, this is somehow your fault. - be familiar with the technical equipment before your talk. - speak loud and clearly.
+- be familiar with the technical equipment before your talk. - speak loud and clearly.
 Don't speak too fast. - be enthusiastic about your topic.
-Try to involve the audience. - use examples for explanations. - if suitable, you may also use the blackboard for explaining something in detail. - during the talk, you and the audience should always know in which part of the talk you are. - control the time of your talk (25 or 40 minutes).
-One or two extra minutes are no problem, but you will be interrupted if you speak more than 10 minutes too long. - if you like, you may plan to make 1-2 jokes during your presentation ... not too many.
+Try to involve the audience. - use examples for explanations. - If suitable, you may make a drawing on the blackboard (flip chart) for explaining something in detail. - during the talk, you and the audience should always know in which part of the talk you are. - control the time of your talk (30 or 40 minutes).
+One or two extra minutes are no problem, but you will be interrupted if you speak more than 10 minutes too long. - If you like, you may plan to make 1-2 jokes during your presentation ... not too many.